edueo/ubuntu-dev-machine-setup/README.md

 You are more than welcome to send any pull requests.
 However, the intention of this repo is to suit my development needs.
 So it might be better if you *fork* this repo instead for your own needs and personalization.

 ---

-## Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
-However, the code in this repo is completely free; absolutely *no strings attached*.

-Bitcoin (BTC): `bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m`